Aarón Ñíguez: Return to Spain

 On 30 August 2009, still on loan from Valencia, Ñíguez joined RC Celta de Vigo of division two, playing less than one third of the matches during the campaign due to a serious anterior cruciate ligament injury.
 For 2010–11, also on loan, he moved to another club in that tier, Recreativo de Huelva.

 In July 2011, Ñíguez cut ties with Valencia and signed a five-year deal with another side in the second division, UD Almería.
 On 7 January 2013, just hours after being released by the Andalusians, he joined another team in the same league, Elche CF, until June 2017.
 He appeared in 16 games for the latter, which were promoted to La Liga after a 25-year absence.

 Ñíguez made his debut in the Spanish top flight on 19 August 2013, starting and being booked in a 3–0 away loss against Rayo Vallecano.
-On 31 October he scored his first goal in the competition, in a 2–2 draw at Athletic Bilbao.
+On 31 October, he scored his only goal in the competition, in a 2–2 draw at Athletic Bilbao.

 On 12 August 2015, Ñíguez left Elche.